sukeniklab/CHE600/Class_22/README.md

 2. Adapt the code we wrote [last week](../Class_21/README.md) to run the regression.
 Because the dataset is 10-20 times larger than what we’ve seen before, training will take longer.

-3. Use this code to train two networks – one on the normalized Staller dataset, and one on the normalized Wrijman dataset.
+3. Use this code to train two networks – one on the normalized Staller dataset, and one on the normalized Erijman dataset.

 # Assessing the accuracy of a regression network